What is Redis?

-All Redis data resides in server’s main memory, in contrast to databases such as PostgreSQL, Cassandra, MongoDB and others that store most data on disk or on SSDs.
-In comparison to traditional disk based databases where most operations require a roundtrip to disk, in-memory data stores such as Redis don’t suffer the same penalty, therefore can support an order of magnitude more operations and faster response times.
+All Redis data resides in the server’s main memory, in contrast to databases such as PostgreSQL, Cassandra, MongoDB and others that store most data on disk or on SSDs.
+In comparison to traditional disk based databases where most operations require a roundtrip to disk, in-memory data stores such as Redis don’t suffer the same penalty.
+They can therefore support an order of magnitude more operations and faster response times.
 The result is – blazing fast performance with average read or write operations taking less than a millisecond and support for millions of operations per second.

 Flexible data structures

 Unlike simplistic key-value data stores that offer limited data structures, Redis has a vast variety of data structures to meet your application needs.
 Redis data types include:

 - Strings – text or binary data up to 512MB in size